hgonomeg/bansu/README.md

     },
     /// Can be not-null only if the job failed.
-    /// Currently, this only has value for `SetupError` failure reason "failure_reason": "TimedOut | JobProcessError | SetupError" }
+    /// Currently, this only has value for `SetupError` failure reason "error_message": "Some error message",
+    /// Only not-null if the job failed "failure_reason": "TimedOut | JobProcessError | SetupError"
+}